 Rigidity of Public Contracts

-We apply algorithmic data reading and textual analysis to compare the features of contracts in regulated industries subject to public scrutiny (which we call “public contracts”) with contracts between nongovernmental entities.
-We show that public contracts are lengthier and have more rule‐based rigid clauses; in addition, their renegotiation is formalized in amendments.
+We apply algorithmic data reading and textual analysis to compare the features of contracts in regulated industries subject to public scrutiny (which we call "public contracts") with relational private contracts.
+We show that public contracts are lengthier and have more rule-based rigid clauses; in addition, their renegotiation is formalized in amendments.
 We also find that contract length and the frequency of rigidity clauses increases in political contestability and closer to upcoming elections.
-We maintain that the higher rigidity of public contracts is a political risk adaptation strategy carried out by public agents to lower the likelihood of success of politically‐motivated challenges from opportunistic third parties.
+We maintain that the higher rigidity of public contracts is a political risk adaptation strategy carried out by public agents attempting to lower third-party opportunistic challenges.

 Suggested Citation: Suggested Citation